Interpreter at Fort Matanzas

 American Revolution, when Florida was

-returned to Spain by the treaty ending the war.
+returned to Spain by treaty.

 The old fort rapidly fell into disrepair and by